Blossom-tech/kry-services-backend/README.md

 https://kry-services-frontend.herokuapp.com/

 The Application will show the list of services if there are any present in the database or you can add few services and it will display them on the screen.
+- It might take few seconds for the application to start up for the first time.
+Also, first db interaction could take few seconds.

+- Add some users and you are good to go.
+Note: make sure to add valid urls for OK status.

+For example: https://www.facebook.com this will give OK status

+             www.facebook.com this will give FAIL status

 ### 2. Run locally